CPHS/OPHS Glossary of Terms

 When referring to a delivered or expelled fetus, the term “viable

-infant” means likely to survive to the point of sustaining
+infant” means likely to survive to the point of sustaining life

-[45 CFR 46.203(d)].
+46.203(d)].
 This judgment is made by a physician.
-In accordance
+In accordance with

-published in 1975, and specify an estimated gestational age of 20
+1975, and specify an estimated gestational age of 20 weeks or more and

-weeks or more and a body weight of 500 grams or more as indices of
+a body weight of 500 grams or more as indices of fetal viability [Federal

-fetal viability [Federal Register 40 (August 8, 1975): 33552].
-These
+Register 40 (August 8, 1975): 33552].
+These indices depend on the state

-periodically.
+of present technology and may be revised periodically.
 (See also: Nonviable Neonate)

 Voluntary:

 Free of coercion, duress, or undue inducement.
-Used in the research
+Used in the research context

-to continue to participate) in a research activity.
+to participate) in a research activity.

 Volunteer Research Assistant:

-An individual who will assist with research activities and meets
+An individual who will assist with research activities and meets the

 - is not acting as an employee or agent of another institution or organization;